AlokHosamaneJP/Stock-Market-Analysis/README.md

 # Stack_Market_Analysis-GOOGLE

 ## Overview
 This project analyzes historical stock market data for major tech companies such as Apple (AAPL), Google (GOOG), Microsoft (MSFT), and Amazon (AMZN).
-By leveraging Python's data analysis and machine learning libraries, it demonstrates the process of data retrieval, exploratory data analysis (EDA), and building predictive models (e.g., LSTM for time-series forecasting).
+By leveraging Python's data analysis and machine learning libraries, it demonstrates the process of data retrieval, exploratory data analysis (EDA), and building predictive models (LSTM and Linear Regression Model for time-series forecasting).

 ## Features
   - Data Retrieval: Automatically fetches historical stock prices using yFinance.